SigfridoCorradi/metaRAG/README.md

 Beyond mandatory fields like `user_id` (essential for data isolation) and `language` (for language-specific model selection), the system allows adding *any* custom key-value pairs to describe your data: be it `topic`, `project`, `department`, `date`, `source_type`, `internal_code` or any other attribute relevant to your use case.
 This custom metadata isn't merely descriptive: it's actively used for filtering during the retrieval phase.

-This use of metadata enables **precise contextual filtering**.
+This use of metadata enables **precise contextual filterinimport chromadb import ollama import os from pathlib import Path from typing import List, Dict, Optional, Any, Tuple, Union import time import shutil import tempfile import json from pypdf import PdfReader from langchain_text_splitters import RecursiveCharacterTextSplitter from fastapi import FastAPI, UploadFile, File, Form, HTTPException from pydantic import BaseModel, Field, model_validator from contextlib import asynccontextmanager

+#Default Model Configuration
+DEFAULT_LANGUAGE_MODELS = {
+    "en": {
+        "embedding": "nomic-embed-text:137m-v1.5-fp16",
+        "llm": "llama3:8b"
+    },
+    "it": {
+        "embedding": "granite-embedding:278m",
+        "llm": "mistral-nemo:12b"
+    }
+}

+#FastAPI Setup
+CHROMA_DB_PATH = os.getenv("CHROMA_DB_PATH", "./metaRAG_db")
+OLLAMA_API_HOST = os.getenv("OLLAMA_API_HOST", None)
+RAG_COLLECTION_NAME = os.getenv("RAG_COLLECTION_NAME", "metaRAG_collection")

+#Pydantic models
+class PydanticModel_BaseDocument_Metadata(BaseModel):
+    user_id: str = Field(..., description="The ID of the user uploading or querying the document.")
+    language: str = Field(..., description="The language code (e.g., 'en', 'it') of the document content.") model_config = {
+        "extra": "allow"
+    }

+class PydanticModel_TextUpload_Request(BaseModel):
+    text_content: str = Field(..., description="The plain text content to upload.")
+    document_metadata: mPydanticModel_BaseDocument_Metadata = Field(...,
+                                                    description="Metadata associated with the text, must include user_id and language.", examples=[{
+                                                        "user_id": "test_user_id",
+                                                        "language": "it",
+                                                        "topic": "test topic value"
+                                                        }]
+                                                    )
+    source_identifier: str = Field("direct_text_upload", description="A string to identify the source of this text, used as 'source_filename' in metadata.")

+class PydanticModel_Ask_Request(BaseModel):
+    query: str = Field(..., description="The question to ask the RAG system.")
+    query_metadata_filter: PydanticModel_BaseDocument_Metadata = Field(...,
+                                                        description="Metadata associated with the text, must include user_id and language.", examples=[{
+                                                            "user_id": "test_user_id",
+                                                            "language": "it",
+                                                            "topic": "test topic value"
+                                                            }]
+                                                        )
+    n_results_for_context: int = Field(3, description="Number of context chunks to retrieve.", gt=0)

+g**.
 When the user asks a query through the API, it provides not only the query but also a metadata filter: the system then performs a vector search *only* within the subset of documents (or document chunks) that precisely match *all* criteria in your filter.
 This guarantees that:

 1.  **Data Segregation**: User data remains separate and inaccessible to queries from other users unless explicitly allowed by the filter.
 2.  **Targeted Retrieval**: Queries are scoped to the exact set of relevant documents defined.